ILR Application Fee UK: What Settlement Actually Costs in 2026

 What Happens If the Fee Increases Before You Apply

 The Home Office revises fees each April.
 If you're approaching your qualifying date and fees are about to change, it's worth checking the current fee schedule before your application window opens.
-The 28-day rule means you can apply up to 28 days before your qualifying anniversary — if a fee increase is scheduled in that window, it affects the fee you pay.
+The 28-day rule means you can apply up to 28 days before the qualifying period for your route is reached — if a fee increase is scheduled in that window, it affects the fee you pay.

 Is the ILR Fee Refundable?

 No. If your application is refused, the fee is not returned.
-If you withdraw your application before a decision is made, you may receive a partial refund in limited circumstances, but only before the application has been considered.
+If you withdraw your application before a decision is made, any potential refund depends on your circumstances and the current GOV.UK refund rules.

 This is why preparation matters more than it does for a visa extension.
 A refused ILR application costs you £3,226, requires you to understand why you were refused, and forces you to either challenge the decision or start again — usually on a further leave extension while you resolve the issue.